Knowit-Experience-Norrland/FigmaConverter/README.md

 ```

 ### Texts
 Often components are built as a template where the content is different for each instance of the components.
-To change the text for a component the name of the element is targeted with the added of key-word of "Text".
+To change the text for a component the name of the element is targeted with the addition of the keyword “Text.”
 Example:

 ```HTML
   <test-component
     titleText="This is a new title"